 In Hindu ideology weapons are often viewed as symbolic tools to destroy the ego rather than to cause any type of bloodshed.

-Ganesh's characteristic pot belly is usually bound around with a cobra.
-The cobra is an animal usually associated with Shiva, a reminder that Ganesh is his son.
+Ganesha's characteristic pot belly is usually bound around with a cobra.
+The cobra is an animal usually associated with his father, the Hindu God Shiva, a reminder that Ganesha is his son.

-In sculpture the position of Lord Ganesh's trunk has a symbolic meaning.
-If the trunk turns to the Ganesh's left, that is the direction for success in the world.
-It is a position associated with grihastas, or householders.
+In sculpture the position of Lord Ganesha's trunk has a symbolic meaning.
+If the trunk turns to the Ganesha's left, that is the direction for success in the world.
+It is a position associated with grihasthas, or householders.
 To his right, the trunk represents moksha, good for renouncing the world.
 When one chooses a Ganesh sculpture that is proper for their own spiritual path the trunk position is one thing that is good to keep in mind.

-Ganesh is often displayed playing a musical instrument.
-Much like Krishna, Ganesh affirms life by celebrating in it's pleasures and beauty.
+Ganesha is often displayed playing a musical instrument.
+Much like Krishna, Ganesha affirms life by celebrating in it's pleasures and beauty.